mpg-age-bioinformatics/draco_pipelines/README.md

 module load jup
 srun jup
 ```
-*IMPORTANT*: simply running srun will take to the partition *interactive*.
+**IMPORTANT**: simply running srun will take to the partition *interactive*.
 Your job will not leave forever - do nott forget to save your work in a regular fashion.
 You can allways user the argument `-p <partition>` to specify the partiton you would to like to use eg. `srun -p general jup`.
-It is also here **IMPORTANT* to realize that this will submit a job that will resever one full node from the *general*  partition - to change this use the `--cpus-per-task` and `--mem` arguments to lower your reservation.
+It is also here **IMPORTANT** to realize that this will submit a job that will resever one full node from the *general*  partition - to change this use the `--cpus-per-task` and `--mem` arguments to lower your reservation.
 You can allways check your reservation with `scontrol show job <jobid>`.

+We do not have a *R-studio* server running at the MPCDF but users who wish to perform such kind of interactive work can install the R kernel for *Jupyter* and run *Jupyter* as shown above.

 If you wish to install the R kernel for jupyter you can simply `source /u/jboucas/modules/sources/install.jupyter.R.kernel.3.3.2`.